In this tutorial, you’ll learn how to do professional facial retouching in Adobe Photoshop.

 Now we are going to remove skin defects.
 Create a new layer.
 Choose the Healing Brush Tool, then select Sampled in Source parameter and select All Layers for Sample parameter.
 Choose the part of the face, that we’ll be using as a sample.

-Using the Healing Brush Tool (choose soft edges of the brush) and holding the Alt button we choose the most clear skin area, then overlay the sample image on the problem skin area to remove the defect.
+Using the Healing Brush Tool (choose soft edges of the brush) and holding the Alt button we choose the clearest skin area, then overlay the sample image on the problem skin area to remove the defect.

-Then go to forehead area and remove defects by using the same method.
+Then go to the forehead area and remove defects by using the same method.

-We also remove small wrinkles that possibly annoys the eye (still working with the Healing Brush Tool).
+We also remove small wrinkles that possibly annoy the eye (still working with the Healing Brush Tool).

-You can see on photo below where i applied Healing Brush Tool:
+You can see in the photo below where I applied Healing Brush Tool:

 We are going to work on creating the perfect skin texture.
 Choose the Polygonal Lasso Tool and select the face (it’s not necessary to select regularly).

 Invert the selection using Select > Inverse and delete everything that is situated in the selected area by pressing Delete button.
-On the layer you should only have the face now.
-Select eyebrow area using the Polygonal Lasso Tool and delete it using Delete button.
+On the layer, you should only have the face now.
+Select the eyebrow area using the Polygonal Lasso Tool and delete it using Delete button.

 Now do the same thing to the lips area.

-If you turn off visibility on all other layers you can see we should have something like a mask on layer.
-Turn back on visibility on all layers except upper layer.
+If you turn off visibility on all other layers you can see we should have something like a mask on the layer.
+Turn back on visibility on all layers except the upper layer.